learn-co-curriculum/dsc-phase-2-project/README.md

 MAE:        0.22861402157360175
 R-Squared:  0.5432593071160836

-and the comparision of predicted and real values
+And the comparison of predicted and real values

 ![figure of target](Figs/prediction.png)

 From above values and plots, the fitted regression model can predict house price very well

 ## Summary
 The coefficients of the selected features are:

 ![figure of target](Figs/Finalbeta.PNG)

 ### From coefficients described above, I observed: